 We hold an annual summer sports day with inter-house competitive races.
 It is a hugely enjoyable event attended by parents and governors.

 All children have the opportunity to learn to swim in order to reach national curriculum expectations of swimming 25m unaided.
-Children will learn in Year 4 and lessons will take place once a week at the Harpenden Leisure Centre when it reopens in 2021.
+Children will learn in Year 4 and lessons will take place once a week at the Harpenden Leisure Centre.

-We take part in Harpenden District Sports events and tournaments throughout the year which include cross-country, tag rugby, football (incl. the newly formed girls football league), netball, chess, rounders, hockey, Kwik cricket festival and the district athletics event.
+We take part in Harpenden District Sports events and tournaments throughout the year which include cross-country, tag rugby, football, netball, chess, rounders, hockey, Kwik cricket festival and the district athletics event.

 We are part of the local small schools’ league competing for the district Bonner Cup each year.
 (The Bonner Cup is open to small schools and awarded to those winning the most points over all sports throughout the year, recognising the smaller pool of athletic talent they have to draw on.)
 We also compete for the Woodward Cup, which is open to all Harpenden schools regardless of size.

 Sports Gold Award

 The Lea has been awarded the silver award for the Sainsbury’s sponsored ‘School Games’ awards.
 This is given to schools in relation to the variety and amount of sports provided to pupils throughout the school year.

 It looks at the availability of extra curricula activities offered to all year groups and the leadership opportunities give in sports related roles.
 We, as a school, understand the importance of being active as part of a healthy lifestyle, and strongly encourage exercise for our pupils during the school week.